Inference-time optimization for experiment-grounded protein ensemble generation: Supplemental material

 \subsection{Baselines}

-For the X-ray and NMR experiments, we benchmark ensembles generated using inference-time optimization against three baselines: the guided AlphaFold3 framework \cite{maddipatla2025experiment}, experimentally determined PDB structures \cite{burley2017protein}, and unguided sequence-to-structure generative models, including AlphaFold3 \cite{abramson2024accurate} and AlphaFlow \cite{jing2024alphafold}.
+For the X-ray and NMR experiments, we benchmark ensembles generated using inference-time optimization against several baselines: the guided AlphaFold3 framework \cite{maddipatla2025experiment}, experimentally determined PDB structures \cite{burley2017protein}, and unguided sequence-to-structure generative models, including AlphaFold3 \cite{abramson2024accurate}, AlphaFlow \cite{jing2024alphafold}, ESMFlow \cite{jing2024alphafold}, BioEMU \cite{lewis2025bioemu}, and AFCluster \cite{wayment2024predicting}.
 For ipTM experiments, we use the corresponding PDB complex (when available) as a reference and compare our multimeric ensembles to AlphaFold3, as AlphaFlow does not support multimer modeling.